 Each Clean Currents Coalition team is working in one community on one river system.
 But together, through collaboration, knowledge-sharing, and a common goal, their ambition is to help replicate these successes to more and more river communities around the world.

-The Clean Currents Coalition is a project of the Benioff Ocean Initiative, which has partnered with The Coca-Cola Foundation to provide a combined $11 million to empower and support the success of the project.
+The Clean Currents Coalition is a project of the Benioff Ocean Science Laboratory, which has partnered with The Coca-Cola Foundation to provide a combined $11 million to empower and support the success of the project.

 To learn more about the Clean Currents Coalition, download our one-pager and click the button below.

-The Benioff Ocean Initiative, based at UC Santa Barbara’s Marine Science Institute, merges science and technology to improve ocean health.
+The Benioff Ocean Science Laboratory (formerly the Benioff Ocean Initiative), based at UC Santa Barbara’s Marine Science Institute, merges science and technology to improve ocean health.
 It was brought to life in 2016 when Marc Benioff, co-CEO of Salesforce and ocean advocate, and his wife Lynne made a gift to UC Santa Barbara to promote science-based ocean problem solving.

 The Coca-Cola Foundation is the global philanthropic arm of The Coca-Cola Company.
 Since its inception in 1984, The Foundation has awarded more than $1 billion in grants to support sustainable community initiatives around the world.
 Recycling has been a longstanding priority of The Coca-Cola Foundation which supports efforts to tackle the world’s plastic waste problem one community at a time.